GelSLAM: A Real-time, High-Fidelity, and Robust 3D Tactile SLAM System: Introduction

 \section{Introduction}

 Tactile sensing plays a critical role in how humans perceive and interact with the world \cite{lederman87}.
 Through touch, we can effortlessly infer object properties ranging from physical ones such as weight and hardness to geometric ones like shape and pose \cite{lederman93}.
 In particular, geometric perception through touch enables object-level spatial understanding.
 For example, humans can reach into a bag and recognize the shapes of objects by feel, navigate in the dark by touching their surroundings, or sense the pose of a pen in hand while writing.
-However, enabling robots to achieve comparable spatial understanding through touch remains a significant challenge.
+However, enabling robots to achieve comparable spatial understanding through touch remains a significant challenge. \joe{Dan: citing survey papers here?} \wenzhen{Your work is only about geometric-based tracking/reconstruction, so you don't need to emphasize on the property-based perception}

-In this work, we aim to achieve real-time long-horizon object tracking and high-fidelity object 3D reconstruction using tactile input alone.
-Object tracking in a hand is particularly useful for robotic manipulation, where vision is often occluded during contact, while object 3D reconstruction benefits applications in AR/VR, biology, archaeology, dentistry, and geology that require detailed geometric analysis.
+\joe{I think mentioning the scientific motivation is also important, which is extending touch from a local sensing modality to one capable of global, long-horizon spatial understanding.} In this work, we aim to achieve real-time long-horizon object tracking and high-fidelity object 3D reconstruction using tactile input alone.
+Real-time object tracking using touch is particularly useful for contact-rich manipulation with robot hands, where high precision is required but vision is often occluded or suffers from low lighting.
+Meanwhile, object 3D reconstruction using tactile sensing benefits applications in biology, archaeology, dentistry, and geology that require capturing fine surface details often missed by vision.
 We focus on GelSight-related tactile sensors \cite{lambeta24, yuan17}, which are known for their high spatial resolution for capturing local surface geometry.

 The key challenge is the ``blind men and the elephant" problem: each tactile reading provides rich but local information, and forming spatial relationships between them to construct a coherent global understanding is difficult without external cues.
 As a result, standalone tactile systems \cite{sodhi22, suresh2022shapemap, wang18, zhao23} are generally known to perform significantly worse than their visual counterparts \cite{li23, newcombe11, wang21, bowen24} in tracking and reconstruction tasks.
 To infer the relative motion between contact frames, previous works typically represent GelSight images as point clouds and apply standard techniques from point cloud processing, including geometric registration (e.g., ICP \cite{sodhi22, wang21_1}), feature extraction (e.g., FPFH \cite{lu23}), and reconstruction \cite{suresh2022shapemap, suresh24}.
 However, tactile contact produces only small surface deformations, typically just a few millimeters.
 This leads to point clouds that are mostly flat and often lack distinctive geometric features, making them poorly suited for reliable alignment.
 For instance, ICP-based tracking methods frequently lose track due to insufficient surface variation, and FPFH features are typically unreliable unless applied to 3D-printed objects with exaggerated texture depth.